-The Nolans project's nameplate production target of 14,000 tonnes per annum of TREO equivalent is based on the development of Measured and Indicated Mineral Resources at Nolans Bore.
-The Mineral Resources were estimated and reported by the Company (refer to ASX announcement 7/6/17) following the guidelines of the JORC Code 2012.
+Measured and Indicated Mineral Resources at Nolans Bore support the project's nameplate production target of 14,000 tonnes per annum of TREO equivalent.
+The Mineral Resources were estimated and reported by the Company following the guidelines of the JORC Code 2012.
+Classification of Total Mineral Resources at Nolans into Measured, Indicated and Inferred resources, using a 1.0% TREO cut-off grade, is shown below.